rhempel/fixitinfirmware/posts/mission-statements.rst

 just about any organization.
 And that makes most mission statements forgettable.

-But that doesn't mean your maintenance team should not have a mission statement!
+That doesn't mean your maintenance team should not have a mission statement!
 Your job together with your team is to come up with a statement that reflects how you want to be seen and heard within the organization moving forward.

+..
+TEASER_END

 One step towards improving your team's visibility is to have a 30-60 minute workshop to identify your key responsibilities and accountabilities.
 Don't